sttor/kube-hunter/README.md

+## Kube-Hunter-Fast

+This repository is being managed by Ksec.ai for security misconfigurations, new tests.

 ## Notice
 kube-hunter is not under active development anymore.
 If you're interested in scanning Kubernetes clusters for known vulnerabilities, we recommend using [Trivy](https://github.com/aquasecurity/trivy).
 Specifically, Trivy's Kubernetes [misconfiguration scanning](https://blog.aquasec.com/trivy-kubernetes-cis-benchmark-scanning) and [KBOM vulnerability scanning](https://blog.aquasec.com/scanning-kbom-for-vulnerabilities-with-trivy).
 Learn more in the [Trivy Docs](https://aquasecurity.github.io/trivy/).